-I’m originally a playwright with a Theatre degree from Eastern Illinois University (John Malcovich went there, which is apt).
+I’m originally a playwright with a Theatre degree from Eastern Illinois University (John Malkovich went there, which is apt).
 MA in Fine Arts from the same place.
-A year toward an MFA in Acting at Illinois State, before giving up on it.
 6 memorable years in the U.S Army, paying for that ever-so-lucrative training.
 5 years on a wagon train (real covered wagons, real mules), teaching school to teenaged felons.
 13,000 miles on a continuous loop from Pennsylvania to Florida, all at 4 mph.

-I teach high school Literature and Creative Writing, directing a Shakespeare play every year to remind my students who’s boss (that would be Will).
+I just retired after 30 years teaching high school Literature and Creative Writing, directing a Shakespeare play every year to remind my students who’s boss (that would be Will).
 In fact, I occasionally portray Mr. Shakespeare at Renaissance Festivals and sundry other places (eagerly awaiting my first bar mitzvah gig).
 I’m also a stage combat choreographer, recognized by the Society of American Fight Directors.

 Diagnosed with Asperger Syndrome in December 2006.
 So you can just give up on eye contact and all of those other social skills.
 Sorry.